Wednesday, 6 May 2020

 and bevelled glass, and containing an up-to-date

-library, and a Broadway piano, two Chippendale
+library, and Broadway piano, two Chippendale

 writing desks, occasional tables, electric fans, etc,